esimov/caire/README.md

 | `sobel` | 10 | Sobel filter threshold |
 | `debug` | false | Use debugger |

 In case you wish to scale down the image by a specific percentage, it can be used the `-perc` boolean flag.
-For example to reduce the image by 20% both horizontally and vertically you can use the following command:
+For example to reduce the image dimension by 20% both horizontally and vertically you can use the following command:

 ```bash
 caire -in input/source.jpg -out ./out.jpg -perc=1 -width=20 -height=20 -debug=false